rwardd/UQBet/README.md

   console, try resetting your Metamask account.
 This will reset the account's transaction history and also the nonce.
 Open Metamask, click on your account followed by `Settings > Advanced > Reset Account`.
+- Use node version 16.x.x.
+Problems occur when using version 17.x.x